-Domestic Violence is a much debated topic worldwide and many international organizations are working to stop domestic abuse of women and children.
+Domestic Violence is a much-debated topic worldwide and many international organizations are working to stop the domestic abuse of women and children.
 This study only shows how different international studies have made this problem gender bias and completely ignored the other side of the issue.

-In 1996, a six-member team from USAID and PROWID (Promoting Women in Development) has conducted a nation wide study on various problems affecting women and to find out way out to empower them and bring them to mainstream of society.
+In 1996, a six-member team from USAID and PROWID (Promoting Women in Development) has conducted a nationwide study on various problems affecting women and to find out way out to empower them and bring them to the mainstream of society.
 They have identified three sectors to address women’s issues – 1> political participation, 2> access to micro-finance and 3> Violence against women.

 The different categories of violence against women observed are – foeticide, infanticide, child marriage, forced marriage, kidnapping and abduction (IPC 363-373), forced prostitution, molestation(IPC 354), battering, rape (IPC 376), murder / dowry deaths (IPC 302/304B), incest, sexual harassment (IPC 509), torture (498a), stigmatization and old age desertion.

 The different forms of violations against women noted were – kicking, spitting, beating with hands or objects like belts and bottles, pulling hair, throwing acid or boiling water, shooting, strangulation, burning with cigarettes or other objects, pushing and pinching as well as verbal abuse and mental torture and cruelty (United Nations 1989:13).

 This study also says that husbands start feeling insecure as their wives start earning and women star facing new violence in these circumstances.
 It is noted that wives very often are scared to let their husband’s knowledge of any family planning measures they are taking for a possible battering by the husband.

 This report goes on to recommend that India should –